-If you're getting started in a healthcare compliance career, you're not alone.
-The U.S. Bureau of Labor Statistics estimates that the field will grow by 7% through 2024.
-With so many healthcare compliance requirements, it can sometimes feel like you're drinking water from a fire hose.
-In this article, we take OIG exclusions back to basics to help you understand what staying compliant entails.
-You can find other great resources directly from the OIG website, as well.
+If you're embarking on a healthcare compliance career, you're certainly not alone.
+The U.S. Bureau of Labor Statistics anticipates a 7% growth in this field through 2024.
+With the myriad of healthcare compliance requirements, it can sometimes feel overwhelming.
+In this article, we delve deep into the basics of exclusions OIG to help you grasp what it entails to remain compliant.
+For additional resources, the OIG website is your go-to platform.

 Who or what exactly is the OIG?

-In healthcare, when someone refers to OIG they’re likely referring to the Office of the Inspector General for the Department of Health and Human Services (HHS) in the healthcare sector.
-While there are other Inspector General offices (for instance, the General Services Administration’s OIG), but the HHS OIG is the largest inspector general’s office within the entire US Federal system, overseeing many health programs and services.
+The term "OIG" typically refers to the Office of the Inspector General for the Department of Health and Human Services (HHS) in the healthcare sector.
+While there are other Inspector General offices, the HHS OIG is the most substantial inspector general’s office within the US Federal system, overseeing many health programs and services.

-Exclusions OIG refers to the prohibition imposed by the OIG on certain individuals or entities the red light from participating in and receiving payment from their programs like Medicare and Medicaid.
-Essentially this means that these programs aren’t going to cover the bill for any services, orders, or prescriptions an excluded provider furnishes.
-This includes administrative and management services, as well.
+Exclusions OIG refers to the prohibition imposed by the OIG on certain individuals or entities, barring them from participating in and receiving payment from programs like Medicare and Medicaid.
+Essentially, these programs won't cover any services, orders, or prescriptions furnished by an excluded provider, including administrative and management services.